th2-net/th2-docs/content/versions/1-5-4/getting-started/install-th2/3-th2/generate-configs.md

 #### Prometheus

 Prometheus is an open-source systems monitoring and alerting toolkit.
-It will be used by Grafana as data source.
+It will be used by Grafana as a data source.
 And also it contains **Custom Resource Definitions** (CRD) required by the th2 infra.

 Install Prometheus: